 We begin the process two days before baking by firing the oven on Thursday mornings.
 We load it with scrap wood from local woodworkers and sawmills and light the fire at the front.
 Over a six- to twelve-hour period, the fire burns from front to back.
 The fire builds heat until it reaches a complete, high-temperature combustion (smoke and soot is burned off).
 The first, small load of wood brings the temperature up from about 300 to 450.
 That evening, we fill the oven and light a fire that will burn down to coals by morning, bringing the masonry temperature up to about 550 degrees.
 Friday mornings we light a last, small fire to bring the oven up to temperature.
-The fire burns out in late afternoon, and we place a heavy, insulated door in the opening and let the heat equalize for 8 to 10 hours.
+The fire burns out in afternoon, and we place a heavy, insulated door in the opening and let the heat equalize for 4 to 6 hours.
 Before retiring, we open the door briefly to clean the ash from oven with a brass-bristle brush and swab it out with a wet cotton rag.
-The oven is ready for a 2 AM start the next morning, when the masonry will be an even 610 to 630 degrees throughout.
+The oven is ready for the overnight bake, when the masonry will be an even 650 to 670 degrees throughout.

 Preparing the starter

 We keep a natural sourdough culture that we started with our freshly-ground Indiana wheat several years ago.
-The night before mixing dough, we mix enough fresh starter to leaven most of the 200 loaves we will be making.
-We take careful note of the ambient temperature and adjust the amount of ripe starter to add so that in the morning, the batch of starter has fermented just the right amount.
+The night before mixing dough, we mix enough fresh starter to leaven most of the 300 loaves we will be making.
+After fermenting at the ambient temperature for a few hours, we retard the starter in the cooler so that in the morning, the batch of starter has fermented just the right amount.
 We also prepare poolish, a yeasted sponge, to be used alone or in combination with sourdough for some of our breads.

 Making the dough